Mozambique long-fingered bat

 The Mozambique long-fingered bat (Miniopterus mossambicus) is a species of bat within the family Miniopteridae.

+Taxonomy

+The species name mossambicus stands for the country the type series was collected in, Mozambique.

+Distribution

-Its distribution is in Africa within countries such as Kenya, Namibia, Ethiopia, Zimbabwe, and other countries in East Africa at elevations of 420 to 1800 meters.
-It is nocturnal and uses uses caves and mines during the day as roosts.
+The Mozambique long-fingered bat's distribution is in Africa within countries such as Kenya, Namibia, Ethiopia, Zimbabwe, and other countries in East Africa at elevations of 420 to 1800 meters.

 The holotype was collected in a mist net that was placed over a swimming pool at the Bamboo Inn, on the outskirts of Nampula, at an altitude of 420 meters.
 A paratype was also caught shortly afterwards in the same mist net settup.

-The species name mossambicus stands for the country the type series was collected in, Mozambique.
+Behavior and ecology

+The species is nocturnal and uses caves and mines during the day as roosts.